 Treatment of ARMD starts with prevention or reduction of risk.
 Smoking is an important modifiable risk factor for developing ARMD and this is a good reason never to start smoking or to stop smoking if you already do so.
 If you have been told that you have early ARMD, it is a good idea to take a multivitamin based on the findings in the AREDS study.
 Your ophthalmologist will tell you which one to use.

-There are currently no treatments available for Dry ARMD.
-However, there are several treatments available for treating Wet ARMD.
+When it comes to Wet ARMD, there are several well established treatments available.
 Laser treatment has been used for many years to dry up the blood vessels growing under the retina; which cause retinal damage and Wet ARMD.
 This laser treatment is not to be confused with refractive laser eye surgery, it is completely different.
 In recent years several medications, called monoclonal antibodies or biologic agents have been developed to treat the blood vessels, and these are now the go to treatment for wet ARMD.
 These medications appear to be more effective and result in potentially better vision than laser treatment.
 Both these treatments are available in public hospitals and private clinics.
 Your eye care provider can refer you for treatment accordingly.

 All of the treatments used for Wet ARMD are more effective if they are performed before the condition becomes too advanced, and in situations where treatment is delayed, they may not offer any benefit at all.
 For this reason, if you have been told that you have early or Dry ARMD, or have signs of Wet ARMD, it’s very important that you monitor your vision regularly and contact your ophthalmologist immediately if you notice a new change or deterioration in your vision.
 Use the Amsler grid to check your vision two-three times a week or as often as your eye specialist has asked you to.

 You can also find more information on the Macular Degeneration New Zealand website, including a list of optometrists and ophthalmologists in your area, who specialise in macular degeneration.
-The Blind Foundation also provides information and support for partially sighted people, including help with practical daily life issues and counselling support.
+Blind Low Vision NZ also provides information and support for partially sighted people, including help with practical daily life issues and counselling support.

 Feel free to get in touch with the team at Wellington Eye Centre if you have any other questions or wish to book a consultation with Dr Logan.
 You can call us on 0800 733 327 or complete the contact form below.